 While both the MBC and HQES have made considerable progress in their working relationship, additional work is necessary to ensure mutual respect and appreciation for the vital roles each bring to the process and, ultimately, to public protection.
-Poor interpersonal communications between some MBC investigators and HQES attorneys are aggravated by a lack of commonly understood and mutually accepted appreciation of each others' roles and professional contributions towards resolving cases in the VE model.
-It is recommended that the tone be uniformly set by executive management and every manager and supervisor of both departments that all staff work together as partners in a professional and respectful manner, and that all communications demonstrate mutual respect, courtesy and responsiveness, without exception.
+Staff interviewed identified this as a major and continuing issue directly or indirectly impacting staff statewide.
+Based on the statements and the level of frustration that was observed during the interviews, it was concluded that this was a major issue impacting the success of VE.
+In addition, there was a lack of commonly understood and mutually accepted appreciation of each other's roles and professional contributions towards resolving cases in the VE model.
+Since interpersonal communications between MBC investigators and HQES attorneys is key to the success of VE, it is recommended that the tone be uniformly set by executive management and every manager and supervisor of both departments that all staff work together as partners in a professional and respectful manner, and that all communications demonstrate mutual respect, courtesy and responsiveness, without exception.
 Any inappropriate communication must be addressed immediately, fairly and effectively.